nptcstandards/nptcstandards.github.io/about.md

 # Scope

-The NPTS group is concerned with ICT standards relating to Policing requirements, i.e. those standards where by its’ nature and composition the Police Technology Council and this working group is best positioned to guide.
+The NPTS group is concerned with standards relating to Policing requirements, i.e. those standards where by its’ nature and composition the Police Technology Council and this working group are best positioned to guide.

 Discover, identify, collate, consolidate, define, agree and manage Standards for recommended use in policing.

 Adopt existing standards which are available and in use by national bodies and industry.

-Business standards are not in scope and are the responsibility of the ORB.
-However, technology standards are there to support the business function and so will be driven by the business and any associated regulation and compliance, as such it will not always be possible to isolate all crossover with other non ICT Policing standards bodies but that overlap will be addressed by collaboration and documented appropriately.

 Examples of ICT standards can be found in the glossary at the end of this document.